LivePersonInc/developer-center/pages/Documents/ContactCenterManagement/SpecialOccasionsAPI/Methods/update-special-occasion.md

 **'isDefault' entity state**

 The `isDefault` field determines whether a special occasions object is the default for the entire account.
-Only one object can be set as the default for each account. **Note**: if you create a new special occasions object with an `isDefault` key set to true when there's already a special occasions object set as a default for the account, LivePerson validation will set the new object created as the default.
+Only one object can be set as the default for each account.

+**Note:** If you create a new special occasions object with an `isDefault` key set to true when there's already a special occasions object set as a default for the account, LivePerson validation will set the new object created as the default.

 **Path Parameters**